splunk/splunk-cloud-auth-js/packages/cloud-auth-client/README.md

     authenticate = async () => {
         try {
-        // AuthClient will redirect to login page if user is not authenticated. const loggedIn = await authClient.checkAuthentication();
+        // AuthClient redirects to a login page if the user is not authenticated. const loggedIn = await authClient.checkAuthentication();
         this.setState({
             loggedIn,